savagedata/regression-tree-tutorial/README.md

 * Many concepts in this tutorial come from Applied Predictive Modeling by Kjell Johnson and Max Kuhn, which I highly recommend for more in-depth understanding of regression tree models

 * Code for grabbing individual trees from cforest() was taken from Marco Sandri: http://stackoverflow.com/questions/19924402/cforest-prints-empty-tree

+* Thanks to the Data Science Book Club for being my guinea pigs and suggesting improvements

 # To Do